r0bbar/siglab/siglab_py/README.md

 **DivisiblePosition.amount** is always in base currency.
 Not USD.
 Not number of contracts.

 That's a strategy concern, and gateway.py don't handle that for you.

+### Final Note
+The spirit of the implementation is to have a very very simple standalone order gateway, which is separate from strategy implementation.
+Strategies implementation should only have entry/exit logic.
+Strategy concerns, and Execution concerns should be separate.